OpenSourceEconomics/grmpy/docs/tutorial.rst

 --------

 In the following chapter we explore the basic features of the ``grmpy`` package.
 The resources for the tutorial are also available `online <https://github.com/OpenSourceEconomics/grmpy/tree/develop/docs/tutorial>`_.
-So far the package provides the features to simulate a sample from the generalized Roy model and to estimate the parameters of interest for a provided sample as specified in your initialization file.
+So far the package provides the features to simulate a sample from the generalized Roy model and to estimate some parameters of interest for a provided sample as specified in your initialization file.

 **Simulation**

 First we will take a look on the simulation feature.
-For simulating a sample from the generalized roy model you use the simulate function provided by the package.
-For simulating a sample of your choice you have to provide the path of your initalization file as an input to the function.
+For simulating a sample from the generalized Roy model you use the ``simulate()`` function provided by the package.
+For simulating a sample of your choice you have to provide the path of your initialization file as an input to the function.
 ::

     import grmpy